 4 North Carolina Aquarium at Jennette's Pier

 4 North Carolina Aquarium at Jennette's PierNags HeadSee on map

 The newest of the North Carolina aquariums, this Outer Banks outpost offers summer camps, classes, fishing lessons and even hang gliding for kids.
 Fishing is what the pier is best known for, and there’s plenty to be had.
 Anglers can experience some of the East Coast’s best fishing from 1,000-foot pier that extends over the Atlantic Ocean.
 Veteran anglers teach everything from fishing with the entire family to private lessons.

 An aquarium-zoo hybrid, the Greensboro Science Center is the perfect place to experience the whole animal kingdom at once.
 The indoor aquarium offers visitors the chance to feed the fish and penguins, touch the stingrays and small sharks, and watch frolicking otters play.
 Check the daily schedule for the chance to witness the trainers’ daily dive.

 Additional Aquatic Attractions

 Still craving more underwater exploration?
-You’ll love the Fish and Invertebrates exhibits at the North Carolina Museum of Natural Resources in Raleigh, where you’ll explore both fresh and saltwater species native to our state.
+You’ll love the Fish and Invertebrates exhibits at the North Carolina Museum of Natural Sciences in Raleigh, where you’ll explore both fresh and saltwater species native to our state.
 Also in our central region, 250+ unique species call the Sea Life Charlotte-Concord Aquarium their home, including rescued and rare specimen.
 And at the Team ECCO Aquarium & Shark Lab in Hendersonville, you can observe reptiles and tropical fish as you learn about the ocean’s fascinating ecosystems.